ruoyu93/PRISMforSWAT/README.md

 1. Developer's Google Earth Engine API is used, and is likely to be disabled.
 Recommend users to have an account from Google and activate Elevation API.
 2. A shapefile of watershed is required (path of file passed to WatershedPath).
 3. PRISM folder has to be the main folder with the structure in figure 1.
-4. The weather tables will be saved at path “C:/SWAT/PRISMdata” from 2000 to 2005.
+4. The weather tables will be saved at path “C:/SWAT/PRISMdata” from 2000 (start year) to 2005 (end year).

 # Reference